Roadrunners & Rudy's Texas B-B-Q to Host

-Tucson, Arizona - The Tucson Roadrunners, in partnership with Rudy's Texas B-B-Q, will host "A Night With Steve Potvin" at Rudy's at 2130 E Ajo Way on Wednesday, August 16 at 6:30 p.m.
+Tucson, Arizona - The Tucson Roadrunners, in partnership with Rudy's Texas B-B-Q, will host "A Night With Steve Potvin" at Rudy's at 2130 E Ajo Way on Wednesday night at 6:30 p.m.
 All Roadrunners and Southern Arizona hockey fans are invited to the FREE event that will include a 2023-24 Season Overview, a "Hockey 101" session, and a Q & A with the Head Coach of the Tucson Roadrunners.

 Fans will be able to submit questions upon arrival that may be answered by Steve Potvin, while Tucson Roadrunners Season Ticket Members will have an exclusive landing page to submit questions prior to the event.
 Fans are also invited to eat dinner at Rudy's before or after the event, with options such as brisket, ribs, sausage, pulled pork, cole slaw, potato salad, sandwiches, and more.